List of Green Lanterns: Zale

-Zale of Bellatrix was Boodikka's replacement on the Bellatrix Bombers, and the next of her kind judged worthy by the Guardians to wield a GL ring.
+Zale of Bellatrix was Boodikka's replacement on the Bellatrix Bombers, and the next of her kind judged worthy by the Guardians to wield a power ring.
 She first appeared in Green Lantern Corps #21.
 As a rookie Lantern who kept ignoring her call to duty, Zale was brought under investigation by her former sister Boodikka, now an Alpha-Lantern.
 After a lengthy confrontation, it was revealed that it was the Bombers who kept Zale from fulfilling her duties, by deceiving her into thinking she was needed with them.
 The Guardians punished Zale by making her Boodikka's sector partner and removing her power battery, making her dependent on Boodikka for recharges.

 Zghithii

 Sector 3599; First appeared in Green Lantern (vol. 2) #190 (July 1985).
-Zqhithii is a snake-like alien that helped fellow Green Lantern Xax fight off the Spider Guild invasion of Xaox.
+Zqhithii is a snake-like alien who helped fellow Green Lantern Xax fight off the Spider Guild invasion of Xaox.

 Miscellaneous Green Lanterns

 Avra

-Appearing in the animated film Green Lantern: Emerald Knights in the segment "The First Lantern", a former scribe for the Guardians and one of the first four chosen Green Lanterns, when the Corps was formed.
-He was the first to discover the natural ability of the green light to create constructs, as it is the manifestation of willpower.
-Because of this he is considered the very first Green Lantern.
-And the knowledge of his discovery was passed down to every newly recruited Green Lantern during the ages until today.
+Appearing in the animated film Green Lantern: Emerald Knights, voiced by Mitchell Whitfield, Avra was a former scribe for the Guardians and one of the first four Green Lanterns.
+He was the first to discover the green light's ability to create constructs, and is thus considered the first Green Lantern.

 Blu

-Appearing in the animated film Green Lantern: Emerald Knights in the segment "The First Lantern", a blue-skinned humanoid female alien, also one of the first four chosen Green Lanterns.
-She died in battle against a massive army, as she hadn't discovered yet how to use the full power of her ring by means of her willpower.
-In the film, she is the first Green Lantern to die in the line of duty.
+Appearing in Green Lantern: Emerald Knights, voiced by Gwendoline Yeo, Blu is a blue-skinned humanoid alien and one of the first four Green Lanterns.
+She died in battle against a massive army, becoming the first Green Lantern to die in the line of duty.

 Bruce Wayne

 In the "Elseworlds" title In Darkest Knight, Bruce Wayne succeeded Abin Sur as Green Lantern of Sector 2814.
 His version of the Lantern uniform is darker than others and includes a cowl and a black scalloped cape.
-During that same story, Barry Allen/Flash, Clark Kent/Kal-El/Superman, and Diana/Wonder Woman were recruited as Green Lantern candidates.
+During that same story, Barry Allen / Flash, Superman, and Wonder Woman, were recruited as Green Lantern candidates.

 Wachet

-Appearing in the animated film Green Lantern: Emerald Knights in the segment "The First Lantern", Wachet is a semi-translucent, planar alien, nominally female, who was one of the first four chosen as Green Lanterns, and the second to use the full power of her ring following Avra's discovery.
+Appearing in the animated film Green Lantern: Emerald Knights, voiced by Jane Singer, Wachet is a semi-translucent alien who was one of the first four chosen as Green Lanterns, and the second to use the full power of her ring following Avra's discovery.

 Ngila G'rnt

-Appearing only in the Green Lantern live-action film, Ngila G'rnt is a native of the planet Inguanzo, and a recently recruited teenaged Green Lantern.
-She is endowed with an extraordinary sense of hearing, natural to her race, and is named after the costume designer of the film, Ngila Dickson.
+First appeared in the Green Lantern live-action film and in the Green Lantern Movie Prequel: Hal Jordan #1 one-shot comic short story "Emerald City", Ngila G'rnt is a native of the planet Inguanzo, and a recently recruited teenaged Green Lantern.
+She possesses an extraordinary sense of hearing, natural to her race, and is named after the film's costume designer, Ngila Dickson.